goadesign/examples/security/hierarchy/README.md

 ## Security Schemes

 Security schemes are global constucts in a Goa design that can be used to secure entire APIs, services or individual methods.
-The schemes are defines using one of the security DSLs:
+The schemes are defined using one of the security DSLs:

 * [APIKeySecurity](https://pkg.go.dev/goa.design/goa/v3/dsl#APIKeySecurity) defines a